What to do when things go wrong

 • new perspectives and practices for addressing and responding to problems that may arise in their research

-• how to recognise messiness and unexpected problems as a useful resource that can enrich not only their research but the development of personal and professional skills
+• how to recognise messiness and unexpected problems as a useful resource that both enriches their research and enhances their personal and professional development

 • how to take back control of their research and decision-making process when things go wrong